-In this and the next subsection we assume that $N$ is a closed $n$-manifold and $m\ge n+3$.
-The group $E^m(S^n)$ acts on the set $ E^m(N)$ by connected summation of embeddings $g:S^n\to\R^m$ and $f:N\to\R^m$ whose images are contained in disjoint cubes. \footnote{Since $m\ge n+3$, the connected sum is well-defined, i.e. does not depend onthe choice of an arc between $gS^n$ and $fN$.
-If $N$ is not connected, we assume that a component of $N$ is chosen and we consider embeddied connected summation with this chosen component. } Various authors have studied analogous connected sum action of the group of homotopy $n$-spheres on the set of $n$-manifolds topologically homeomorphic to given manifold [Le70].
+In this and the next subsections we assume that $N$ is a closed $n$-manifold and $m\ge n+3$.
+The group $E^m(S^n)$ acts on the set $E^m(N)$ by connected summation of embeddings $g:S^n\to\R^m$ and $f:N\to\R^m$ whose images are contained in disjoint balls. \footnote{Since $m\ge n+3$, the connected sum is well defined, i.e. does not depend on the choice of an arc between $gS^n$ and $fN$.
+If $N$ is not connected, we assume that a component of $N$ is chosen and we consider embedded connected summation with this chosen component. } Various authors have studied analogous connected sum action of the group of homotopy $n$-spheres on the set of $n$-manifolds topologically homeomorphic to given manifold [Le70].

-The quotient of $ E^m(N)$ modulo the above action of $ E^m(S^n)$ is known in some cases. \footnote{In those cases when this quotient coincides with the set of PL embeddings $N\to\R^m$ up to PL isotopy and when the latter set was known [Sk08, \S2, Sk02, Sk07].} Thus in these cases the Knotting Problem is reduced to the description of the above action of $ E^m(S^n)$ on $ E^m(N)$.
-Until recently {\it no results were known} on this action for $ E^m(S^n)\ne0$ and $N$ not a disjoint union of spheres.
-For recent results see [Sk06, Sk08', CS08]; for {\it rational} description see [CRS07, CRS08]; for $m=n+2$ see [Vi73].
+The quotient of $E^m(N)$ modulo the above action of $E^m(S^n)$ is known in some cases. \footnote{In those cases when this quotient coincides with the set of PL embeddings $N\to\R^m$ up to PL isotopy and when the latter set was known [Sk08, \S2, Sk02, Sk07].} Thus in these cases the Knotting Problem is reduced to the description of the above action of $E^m(S^n)$ on $E^m(N)$.
+Until recently {\it no results were known} on this action for $E^m(S^n)\ne0$ and $N$ not a disjoint union of homology spheres.
+For recent results see [Sk06, Smoothing Theorem, Sk08', CS11, CS]; for $m=n+2$ see [Vi73].

-The main results of this paper are the following {\it examples of the triviality and the effectiveness of the above action for embedings of 4-manifolds into $\R^7$}.
+The main results of this paper are the following {\it examples of the triviality and the effectiveness of the above action for embeddings of 4-manifolds into $\R^7$}.

 We omit $\Z$-coefficients from the notation of (co)ho\-mo\-lo\-gy groups.

 {\bf The Triviality Theorem \Tri.} {\it Let $N$ be a closed connected smooth 4-manifold such that $H_1(N)=0$ and the signature $\sigma(N)$ of $N$ is free of squares (i.e. is not divisible by the square of an integer $s\ge2$).